xibosignage/xibo-manual/source/en/index.md

 If you are an Administrator and require information regarding the Installation and Set up of the system, please refer to the [Administration Documentation](https://xibo.org.uk/docs/setup)

-If you are not a [Xibo in the Cloud](https://xibo.org.uk/hosting) User and need to install a CMS then please refer to the [Installation Guides](https://xibo.org.uk/docs/setup/cms-installation-guides) to get up and running with Xibo!
+If you are not a [Xibo Cloud Hosting](https://xibo.org.uk/hosting) User and need to install a CMS then please refer to the [Installation Guides](https://xibo.org.uk/docs/setup/cms-installation-guides) to get up and running with Xibo!
 {/nonwhite}

 ## Welcome to the Tour!